What does the spot price of gold (or silver) mean?

 Why is the silver margin on bars so much more than the mark-up on gold bars?

-See this article as we cover this topic here::
+See this article as we cover this topic here: Why is it so expensive to buy silver?

 How can I be sure of the purity of the gold or silver supplied?

-So then the chief concern to you would be, will the supplier deliver?
-The main suppliers we use have been in business for over 30 years supplying precious metals to private investors but also to Jewelers in NZ.
-So the short answer is that were they not to deliver (i.e. rip someone off) their reputation would be shot and effectively their business would be over.
+Also the main suppliers we use have been in business for over 40 years supplying precious metals to private investors but also to Jewellers in NZ.
+So the short answer is should we or them not deliver (i.e. rip someone off), both ours and their reputation would be shot and effectively ours and their business would be over.
 They are family owned and run businesses, conservative by nature and have been around for over 30 years.

 From a legal perspective – once you accept, you are issued with a sales order and that is a legal contract.
-You are required to pay $xx and they are required to supply xx oz’s of gold.
+You are required to pay $xx and we and our suppliers are required to supply xx oz’s of gold or silver.

 Okay, so I’ve decided to buy, why should I go through you guys?